bagelquant/bagelquant.github.io/_posts/2025-11-23-aerospace-sketchybar-setup.md

 However, AeroSpace does not provide a native UI for showing available workspaces, active workspace, system metrics, or general status bar controls.
 This is where SketchyBar comes in.

+### Advantages of AeroSpace

+- **Fast, keyboard-driven workspace management**, AeroSpace allows you to switch workspaces instantly using keyboard shortcuts.
+I could easily navigate between workspaces and windows without reaching for the mouse!
+For a long-time vim user, who relies heavily on keyboard navigation, this was a game-changer.
+- **Tiling window management**, AeroSpace automatically arranges windows in a non-overlapping manner.
+This maximizes screen real estate and keeps everything organized.
+I could have multiple terminal windows, code editors, and browsers open without worrying about overlapping or resizing.
+- **Easy configuration**, AeroSpace uses a simple YAML file to define workspaces, layouts, and keybindings.
+This made it easy to customize my setup and experiment with different configurations until I found what worked best for me.
+- **Focus follows mouse**, AeroSpace allows you to focus windows by hovering over them.
+This is a nice touch for users who prefer a more fluid interaction style.
+- **Tree-based window layout**, AeroSpace organizes windows in a tree structure, allowing for complex layouts and easy navigation.
+This is especially useful for users who like to have multiple windows open at once.
+- **CLI integration**, AeroSpace provides a powerful command-line interface for managing workspaces and windows.
+This allows for scripting and automation, which is essential for power users.

+### Some Drawbacks

+- **Performance**, I noticed that AeroSpace works okay on my M1 Max MacBook Pro, but it start to struggle when I have more than 10 windows open and lots of workspaces.
+This is likely due to the way it manages window events and redraws the screen.
+- **Limited customization**, AeroSpace is focused on tiling and workspace management, but it does not provide a way to customize the status bar or display system information.
+This is where SketchyBar comes in.

+> I am sure eventually I will switch to a linux distro with a window manager like i3 or hyprland.
+Someday perhaps, LOL😄.
+For now, AeroSpace + SketchyBar is a great way to get a similar experience on macOS.

 ## Why SketchyBar

 SketchyBar is lightweight, scriptable, and highly extensible.
 Every item in the bar is defined by a command and can be connected to shell scripts, system events, or external tools.
 This makes it ideal for building: